SF&F Links: Australian

 Middlemiss, Perry

 This is the home page for Perry Middlemiss, fan writer and editor of Larrikin.
-The site features some fan information,
+The site features some fan information, personal interests and links to other fan sites.
+Of particular interest for people interested in fan writing.

 [Checke 28-Feb-96]